Byloth/eslint-config/README.md

-# eslint-config
+# ESLint configurations ✔

-✔ A collection of some common sense linting rules.
+### A collection of some common sense linting rules.